JTBlanchard/JTBlanchard.github.io/_wisdom/On_Text_Encodings.md

 ---
 layout: default
-title: "On Text Encoding"
+title: A brief primer on text encodings
 ---

-# A brief primer on text encodings.

 As you might expect, text encodings are just conventions for how bits of data represent text.
 Encodings will define what numbers represent a character, and may also define how those numbers are represented across multiple bytes.